 If young people can observe the adults around them to be calm and rational, it can have a really positive effect.
 Model healthy self-care and coping strategies.
 Perhaps even invite your young person to join you where possible, like going for walks.

 Encourage openly communicating worries with you.
 But in some cases there is a danger that constant reassurance-seeking can have a negative impact with regard to self-management of anxiety.
 If you are continually reassuring, it can inadvertently justify fears and worries.
 It is therefore important to try to minimise the amount of time spent doing so.

 Depending on the age of the young person, it might be helpful to set aside some specific ‘worry time’ when they can share worries with you.
 Outside of that, they are practicing self-management and developing their own capacity to cope.

 Externalise the anxiety as something separate from the young person and perhaps even give it a name.
 This can be very effective in boosting a young person’s self-efficacy.

 Scope out the school/college response

 Schools and colleges are doing their best to start the new academic year in earnest and create the best study environment they can.
-Make sure you and your young person have familiarised yourself with their new safety measures and what extra is needed to bring in each day.
+Make sure you and your young person have familiarised yourself with their new environment.

 These things may sound obvious but being as prepared as possible can help limit anxious feelings.